 - K.5.2 The frequency of "when required" (prn) drugs must be indicated by a clear and definitely stated minimum interval between doses.
-In some cases it may also be appropriate to specify a maximum daily dose in the comments box. - K.5.3 All frequencies not listed above must be written in full to avoid confusion. - K.5.4 If specific times of administration are required (e.g. for nitrates) the instructing doctor must indicate the times of administration clearly on the drug administration chart.
-If the doctor does not specify the times on the drug administration chart but does specify the daily dosage frequency, then the nurse can choose the times of administration.
-However, this is not considered best practice. - K.5.5 If a skin patch must only be applied for part of a day (e.g. 18 hours) then the time of application must be circled on the drug instruction box and the time of removal indicated in the comments box - K.5.6 If a skin patch must remain on the skin for more than 24 hours between changes (e.g. every 3 days), then the time at which the patch needs changing must be circled on the drug instruction box, but the days on which the patch must not be changed must be crossed out on the administration record by the instructing doctor at the time of writing the instruction. - K.5.7 If continuous oxygen therapy is required, then the flow rate and mask requirements must be specified; all the available times of administration must be enclosed in a single circle; and the words "continuous administration" placed in the comments box. - K.5.8 Pharmacists can change the times of administration on the drug administration chart if they believe it is in the patient's interest.
+In some cases it may also be appropriate to specify a maximum daily dose. - K.5.3 All frequencies not listed above must be written in full to avoid confusion. - K.5.4 If specific times of administration are required (e.g. for nitrates) the prescribing doctor must indicate the times of administration clearly on the chart.
+If the doctor does not specify the times on the chart but does specify the daily dosage frequency, then the nurse can choose the times of administration.
+However, this is not considered best practice. - K.5.5 If a skin patch must only be applied for part of a day (e.g. 18hours) then the time of application must be circled on the drug prescription box and the time of removal indicated in the comments box - K.5.6 If a skin patch must remain on the skin for more than 24 hours between changes (e.g. every 3 days), then the time at which the patch needs changing must be circled on the drug prescription box, but the days on which the patch must not be changed must be crossed out on the administration record by the prescriber at the time of writing the prescription. - K.5.7 If continuous oxygen therapy is required, then the flow rate and mask requirements must be specified; all the available times of administration must be enclosed in a single circle; and the words "continuous administration" placed in the comments box. - K.5.8 Pharmacists can change the times of administration on the chart if they believe it is in the patient's interest.
 This must be discussed with the nurse and doctor looking after the patient ahead of making the change.
 Any such changes must be initialed and dated.